-There isn’t a snake called the Yellow snake, but the term ‘yellow snakes’ can be referring to the yellow rat snake from the colubrinae family for instance.
+There isn’t a snake called the Yellow snake, but the term ‘yellow snakes’ could refer to a number of different species, like the yellow rat snake from the colubrinae family, for instance.
 The best way to identify yellow snakes is to look for other unique characteristics apart from the yellow scales.

-A beautiful harmless green snake in South Africa is the slender Spotted Bush Snake with its orange eyes.
+The slender Spotted Bush Snake with its orange eyes is a beautiful harmless green snake in South Africa.
 Its a bright green snake with a distinct black pattern.
 It is commonly referred to as ‘The Garden Snake’ – a snake is frequently seen in and around homes.

 The best thing to do when you see this snake is just to let it slither away by itself.
 They’re not out to get you and are merely on the lookout for their favorite food – geckos.
 It’s such a beautiful snake it would be a sin to kill it, especially since it is harmless.

 Alert and active during the day, this green snake comes into the suburbs, often found in outbuildings where it hunts for geckos.
 Such a harmless snake is a pleasure to have in your garden.
-If however, you’re unsure about a snake’s identity, rather call a snake expert out to your property to have the snake identified and removed.
+If you’re unsure about a snake’s identity, it is best to call a snake expert out to your property to have the snake identified and removed.

-In KwaZulu Natal, South Africa, green snakes in your garden are more likely to be one of the harmless green snakes.
-There is, however, also the Green Mamba which can grow to lengths of 2.5m.
+In KwaZulu Natal, South Africa, green snakes in your garden are likely to be harmless.
+There is, however, also the Green Mamba which can grow to lengths of 2.5 meters.

 It is a beautiful, lime-green snake that spends most of its time in the foliage of a tree.
-This is where it’s at home, and it is spectacularly camouflaged among the leaves where it can hunt for prey such as birds, lizards, and small mammals.
-They’re shy and nervous and try to avoid humans.
-They’re capable of injecting high quantities of venom, and if you don’t get medical help quickly, mortality rates are high.
+This is where it’s at home, and it is spectacularly camouflaged among the leaves where it hunts for prey such as birds, lizards, and small mammals.
+It is shy and nervous and tries to avoid humans.
+It is capable of injecting high quantities of venom, and without immediate medical help, mortality rates are high.